MU North Logo

 Clothing

 The clothing of the Nenets, which consists largely of reindeer skins, is well suited to the extreme climatic conditions, especially on the edge of the Arctic Ocean, where there is little protection from the icy winds in the treeless zone.
 Special attention is paid to warm clothing for children and different types of boots, which are usually made from the particularly warm skins of reindeer legs.
+Here, a distinction is made between boots for men or women and those suitable for wearing in dry or wet snow.
+Sturdy and warm gloves are particularly important, as outdoor work must be carried out even in extreme cold and strong winds.

 section image